charansingh25/b21es008/README.md

 Running: process is currently executing on the CPU.
 Runnable: process is ready to run but waiting for CPU to be assigned.
 Sleeping: process is waiting for some event to occur, such as I/O completion.
+Zombie: This state occurs when a process has completed execution, but its parent process has not yet collected its exit status.
+Embryonic: Initial phase of process creation.
+OS sets up process data but hasn't started executing yet.
+Unused: when process is not been used or has been terminated.

 #### Question 13: File System Structure
 13. Describe the structure of the file system in XV6.
 Include the key components and their roles.